umdio/umdio/README.md

 Status: script scrapes schedule data from testudo and inserts into a mongodb database, sinatra serves courses endpoint.
 Bundler and rake manage the tasks, and rspec testing has limited coverage.

 ##TODO:
-- Testing - write more comprehensive tests
+- Testing - write more comprehensive tests (aka, Who Can Break The Most Things!?)
+  - more specific examples
+  - negative tests (should get nothing)
+  - need coverage for: root, bad url catcher route
+  - current tests do not cover lots of non-implemented parts of API-niceness, e.g. helping out when the developer types /Sections instead of /sections
+  - possible that we could test methods individually and smoke test the abstract levels - when the test suite runs too long. (stories are told of 30-minute test suites, so we aren't there yet, at 2.5s)
 - Implement:
-	- courses/search
-	- courses/<dep_number>
   - sanitize queries
   - return meaningful errors on malformed queries (currently returning null, as malformed queries miss the database)
   - add parameter capability (e.g. /courses/ENES100?semester=201501)
-	- allow limits and filters -- projection stuff paginate responses (just for searches?)
+  - allow limits and filters -- projection stuff
+	- courses/search
-- Push to repo!
+	- courses/<dep>
+paginate responses (just for searches?)
 - Create live site with docs + api
 - Add to the design specs, documentation, api
+- optimizations: gzip and cache responses (eventually, we might move to metadata + pagination)

 Meta: find developers and projects, eat more databases, build core team, think about long term (license, technology, team structure)